 But in ULT magazines such as “The Theosophical Movement” and the recently defunct “Theosophy,” the occasional publication of brief quotes from the Masters’ letters have never been accompanied by detail or reference to the published source.
 They are sometimes just simply attributed to “Mahatma K.H.” or “Mahatma M.” or accompanied with such words as “A Master once wrote,” or “One of the Adepts has said,”.
 It is never mentioned that they can be found in a published book titled “The Mahatma Letters.”

-The Masters M. and K.H. want attention drawn towards “The Secret Doctrine” which is Their own “triple production” with HPB.
+The Masters M. and K.H. write unmistakably that They want attention drawn towards “The Secret Doctrine” which is Their own “triple production” with HPB.
 “The Secret Doctrine will explain many things, set to right more than one perplexed student.”
 Let us respect Their wishes, follow the lines laid down, and aid Them to the fullest extent possible in Their great work.

 ~ BlavatskyTheosophy.com ~